 In general, the most straightforward way to monitor your hydration status is the age-old pee test, says Maciel.
 "If your urine is dark, you need to drink more.
 If it's pale yellow to clear, you're pretty well hydrated".

 Relying on public water fountains to stay hydrated during your workout is at best tough and at worst impossible.
 Gripping a water bottle throughout your run, especially a hot, sweaty run, can be a total drag too.
 A few good solutions: handheld bottles that fit into a carrier with a band that slides over your hand; bottle belts, which put the weight of the water on your hips; and vests that let you stash bottles on your chest or have bladders with straws on the back.
 Or if you're in a city, ask a friend (or two) to meet you with water somewhere along your route.

 Keep your form in check by, every now and then, switching the hand that's holding the bottle, the side that the bottle is stashed on in your belt, or if a belt has multiple bottles, taking sips from each one instead of downing one at a time.
 As for hydration bladders, fill them with only as much water as you need for your workout, not necessarily to the brim.

 When to Consider Electrolyte Supplements

 Running for less than two hours?
 Hydrate with just water, recommends Maciel.
-If you’re going to be out on the road or trail longer than that, or if it’s hot AF and you’re sweating a lot, you need to replace your lost electrolytes along the way, he says.
+If you're going to be out on the road or trail longer than that, or if it's hot as hell and you're sweating a lot, you need to replace your lost electrolytes along the way, he says.